-In London around 90 per cent of all car trips are less than 10 kilometres, making electric vehicles an ideal choice for an emission free short trip within London.
+In London around 90 per cent of all car trips are less than 10km, making electric vehicles an ideal choice for an emission free short trip within London.

 Other benefits of running an electric vehicle in include:

-The points are operated by Source London, Chargemaster, PodPoint, Elektromotive and Ubitricity.
-Search the map to find the points nearest to you and then visit the operator’s website for details of how to access the points.
-Fees to use the points are being introduced and these vary by operator.
+Charge points in the city are operated by Source London, Chargemaster, PodPoint and Ubitricity.
+Search the map above (or Zap Map) to find the points nearest to you and visit the operator’s website for details of how to access the points.
+There are fees to connect to these points and they vary by operator.
 You can either join a pay monthly scheme or pay as you go (operator dependent).